On priors and scale cuts in EFT-based full-shape analyses: Summary and Main Conclusions

 We find that for WC and early variants of the EC analyses the single volume approximation works reasonably well.
 For the most recent \texttt{CLASS-PT} based analyses using the galaxy bispectrum~\cite{Philcox:2021kcw}, however, the single volume approximation underestimates the parameter projection effects.
 In this case, simulating all sub-volumes of the BOSS data is necessary to accurately access the parameter projection effects.
 Carrying out this analysis consistently is one of the main results of our study.

-Finally, our single-volume results can be treated as an approximation for upcoming surveys such as DESI and Euclid, for which the volumes of individual data chunks will be comparable to the entire volume of BOSS DR12, c.f.~\cite{Chudaykin:2019ock,Aghamousa:2016zmz}.
-As we show here, in this situation the prior volume effects should not significantly complicate the interpretation of the results from these surveys.
+Finally, our single-volume results can be treated as an approximation for ongoing stage-IV surveys such as DESI and Euclid, for which the volumes of individual data chunks will be comparable to the entire volume of BOSS DR12, c.f.~\cite{Chudaykin:2019ock,Aghamousa:2016zmz}.~\footnote{Notably, the DESI constraints are primarily informed by LRG galaxies, whose properties are very similar to those of the CMASS and LOWZ samples, so it is natural to extrapolate our results to DESI.
+In contrast, the ELG galaxies, one of the main targets of the Euclid mission, have a somewhat different morphology, so an accurate assessment of biases for ELGs requires a dedicated analysis. } As we show here, in this situation the prior volume effects should not significantly complicate the interpretation of the results from these surveys.